 - Reset Browser.

-There are many more reasons why the TLS handshake can fail, and it depends on the scenario.
-So here some ways to fix TLS, but before that, always use these rules to filter out the problem.
+There are many more reasons why the TLS handshake can fail, depending on the scenario.
+Here are some ways to fix TLS; however, before that, always use these rules to filter out the problem.

 - Check with different sites, and if the problem remains.